urbandroid-team/dont-kill-my-app/_vendors/huawei.md

 * *Phone settings > Battery > App launch* and then set your app to “Manage manually” and make sure everything is turned on.

-+ For realible background processes you need to uninstall PowerGenie as described above.
+Alo for realible background processes you need to uninstall PowerGenie as described above.

 ### Huawei Honor 9 Lite, Huawei Mate 9 Pro